 His original composition "Mozambique Dance" was released by Jazz Revelation Records, a student-run record label at Berklee, in 2011.
 He recorded another original, "Awusiwana," for the Berklee 2012 Summer in the City disc.
-His debut album, also called Mozambique Dance, will be released soon.
+His debut album, also called Mozambique Dance, is to be released in Spring 2013.

 Mbie is an active musician, and has performed in several countries including Mozambique, Zimbabwe, South Africa, Italy, the U.S., and Mexico.
 He has also produced and recorded various projects in Mozambique and in the United States.
 He graduated from Berklee in 2012 with a dual degree in performance and music production and engineering, and a minor in acoustics.

 Toyko-born Yuto Kanazawa moved to New York City in early 2013 to support the release of his debut album Earthwards, which features an international band.

 After graduating from Berklee, guitarist Kanazawa formed his contemporary jazz band, featuring saxophonist Mario Castro from Puerto Rico, clarinetist Felix Peikli from Norway, upright bassist Zwelakhe-Duma Bell le Pere from South Africa, and drummer Jonathan Pinson from California